 Or, download the standard PDF template.

-You might have read this story on Clients from Hell, where a freelance web developer was sued for not completing a $50,000 project.
+You might have read story on Clients from Hell, where a freelance web developer was sued for not completing a $50,000 project.
 The client had been dodgy from the start of their collaboration; the developer had seen the red flags, but he chose to give the client the benefit of the doubt.
 The client even went as far as changing the contract terms seven times over, from paying the freelance web developer by hour to per project basis, but eventually ended up agreeing to pay the developer by the hour weekly.

 Things went sour between the two when the client kept excusing himself from not paying what he owed to the freelance web developer.
 As the timeframe comes closer to end, the developer changed his mind and decided to not finish the project until he was paid.